flowchain/flowchain-app/README.md

 ];
 ```

 You could send a PR to [flowchain](https://github.com/flowchain/flowchain).
-You flowchain component will also be listed at [flowchain.io](http://flowchain.io).
+All flowchain-app components will also be listed at the [flowchain.io](http://flowchain.io) website.

 ## Why and What

 * Instead of the classical monolithic application programming model.
-Flowchain is the flow-based programming.
+Flowchain-app is the flow-based programming.

-* Flowchain is a flow-based runtime for JavaScript IoT application server.
+* Flowchain-app is a flow-based runtime for JavaScript IoT application server.

-* Flowchain is a better approach to write IoT application servers.
+* Flowchain-app is a better approach to write IoT application servers.

-* Flowchain is based on [devify-server](https://github.com/DevifyPlatform/devify-server).
+* Flowchain-app is based on [devify-server](https://github.com/DevifyPlatform/devify-server).

-* Flowchain is one-way data flow design.
+* Flowchain-app is one-way data flow design.

 ## Internals

-* Flowchain has a ultra-lightweight flow-based runtime called **fb0**. *fb0* is tiny with 300+ lines code.
+* Flowchain-app has a ultra-lightweight flow-based runtime called **fb0**. *fb0* is tiny with 300+ lines code.

-* Flowchain has CoAP/WebSocket URI-based protocol servers for interoperating with IoT devices.
+* Flowchain-app has CoAP/WebSocket URI-based protocol servers for interoperating with IoT devices.

 ## Credits

-Flowchain open source project is heavily inspired by [J. Paul Morrison](http://www.jpaulmorrison.com/) and FBP-like  [NoFlo](https://github.com/noflo/noflo).
+Flowchain-app project is heavily inspired by [J. Paul Morrison](http://www.jpaulmorrison.com/) and FBP-like  [NoFlo](https://github.com/noflo/noflo).

 *fb0* is a *FBP-like* system and is a JavaScript system motivated by [J. Paul Morrison](http://www.jpaulmorrison.com/), and which uses a number of the same terms and concepts.

 ## Roadmap

-* [2016] Building Flowchain on [JerryScript](https://github.com/Samsung/jerryscript), an ultra-lightweight JavaScript engine for the Internet of Things.
+* [2017] Building flowchain-app on [JerryScript](https://github.com/Samsung/jerryscript), an ultra-lightweight JavaScript engine for the Internet of Things.

-* [2016] React component binding with state stores and Flux pattern.
+* [2017] React component binding with state stores and Flux pattern.

-* [2016] Serverless IoT in a simpilicy way.
+* [2017] Serverless IoT in a simpilicy way.

 ## License

-Flowchain is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Flowchain-app is released under the [MIT License](http://www.opensource.org/licenses/MIT).